scaleway/scaleway-csi/examples/kubernetes/README.md

 # Kubernetes examples

-You can found in this directory some examples about how to use the Scaleway CSI driver inside Kubernetes.
+You can find in this directory some examples about how to use the Scaleway CSI driver inside Kubernetes.

-It will cover [Persistent Volumes/Persistent Volume Claim (PV/PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) and [Volume Snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/)
+It will cover [Persistent Volumes/Persistent Volume Claim (PV/PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) and [Volume Snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/).

 If a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) is not provided in the examples, the `scw-bssd` storage class will be used.